grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Fuck, Gregory!
 Let me think."
 She stared at the depth gauge, unblinking.

-Bastian opened a valve on the tank trim control panel slightly further to make a minor adjustment to the level of the boat.
+Bastian opened a valve on the tank trim control panel slightly farther to make a minor adjustment to the level of the boat.
 Percy noticed his hand shaking as he reached out toward the palm-sized control wheel.

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 Percy placed a cheroot between her lips and lit it.
 "Do not make any moves." she said to Gregory and Bastian.
 She slowly climbed down the ladder to the sonar compartment.
 Halfway down, another ping from the _Grackle_ bounced off the _Prospect_'s hull and rang in the crew's ears.

 "They are 734 meters behind us, rear port quarter; 150 meters deep," Hemi told Percy, reading off the ranging equipment.
 "Do you think they will fire another torpedo?"